Charles M. Schulz: Legacy

 A proponent of crewed spaceflight, Schulz was honored with the naming of Apollo 10 command module Charlie Brown and lunar module Snoopy, which launched on May 18, 1969.
+The Communications Carrier Assembly, a cloth cap containing headphones and microphones worn within the Apollo space suit, was nicknamed the Snoopy cap because it resembled Snoopy's white head and black ears.
 The Silver Snoopy award is given to NASA employees and contractors for outstanding achievements related to human flight safety or mission success.
 The award certificate states that it is in appreciation for "professionalism, dedication and outstanding support that greatly enhanced space flight safety and mission success".

 On July 1, 1983, Camp Snoopy opened at Knott's Berry Farm; it is a forested, mountain-themed area featuring the Peanuts characters.
 It has rides designed for younger children and is one of the most popular areas of the amusement park.
+Since, similar Camp Snoopy and Planet Snoopy areas have opened at several Six Flags parks.

-When the Mall of America in Bloomington, Minnesota, opened in 1992, its amusement park had a Peanuts theme, which stopped in 2006, when the mall lost the rights to use the characters.
+When the Mall of America in Bloomington, Minnesota, opened in 1992, its amusement park had a Peanuts theme and was called Camp Snoopy, which was replaced by Nickelodeon Universe in 2006, when the mall lost the rights to use the characters.

 The Jean and Charles Schulz Information Center at Sonoma State University opened in 2000 and now stands as one of the largest buildings in the California State University system, as well as in all of California, with a 400,000-volume general collection and a 750,000-volume automated retrieval system capacity.
 The $41.5 million building was named after Schulz, and his wife donated the $5 million needed to build and furnish the structure.

 In 2000, the Sonoma County Board of Supervisors renamed the county airport the Charles M. Schulz–Sonoma County Airport.
 The airport's logo features Snoopy in goggles and scarf, taking to the skies on top of his red doghouse.